gramian/chicken-index/README.md

 ## Purpose

-With a browser, such as Firefox, the `chicken-index.json` in this repository can be used as searcheable index with links to the associated documentation.
+With a browser such as `Firefox`, the `chicken-index.json` in this repository can be used as searcheable index with links to the associated documentation.
 Various Scheme implementations like [Bigloo](https://www-sop.inria.fr/mimosa/fp/Bigloo/idx.html), [Chez Scheme](http://cisco.github.io/ChezScheme/csug9.5/csug_1.html#./),